Contact Us

 Pros

-DSPM: Some customers appreciate that the platform can quickly provide information on massive data sets, including significant classifications for understanding the environment’s security posture.
+DSPM: Some customers appreciate that the platform can quickly provide information on large datasets, including key classifications to help assess the environment’s security posture.

-Transparent data flow reporting: Some IT specialists conclude that the platform has a transparent reporting system, which enables users to combine data flows into a single reporting system.
+Transparent data flow reporting: Some IT specialists conclude that the platform offers a transparent reporting system that enables users to consolidate data flows into a single view.

 Cons

-Sluggish data management: According to some users, the software is slow, particularly when pulling up data and loading it into the management panel.
+Sluggish data management: Some users report that the software is slow, particularly when retrieving data and loading it into the management panel.

 Complex usage: Some reviews highlight that the product is complex to use.